taitulism/cwd/README.md

 # Linux
 ~/path/code $
 ```
-`run-in-cwd`'s original purpose was trying to make running commands in Node a bit more like that.
+`run-in-cwd` makes running commands in Node a bit more like that.